darnrain/Lemon_Drop_Hi-Res/README.md

 ### Introduction:

 I absolutely refuse to listen to music that sounds like absolute crap.
 Even if it takes me over a year, to fix the issue.
 This is me rectifying, what was so clearly wrong!
-Everyone in the world deserves the absolute very best, after they took away stereo music from everyone in the world!
-"For every action there is an equal and opposite reaction."
+Everyone in the world deserves the absolute very best, after they took away stereo music from everyone in the world!<br>
-— Sir Isaac Newton's<br>
+"For every action there is an equal and opposite reaction." — Sir Isaac Newton's<br>

 "The worlds best, Professional High Resolution Audio Player!"<br>
 — darnrain<br>